xavierog/moulti/Documentation.md

 } 2>&1 | moulti pass step_2
 ```

-In practice, it makes sense to heavily leverage shell functions, such as those available in [moulti-functions.bash](examples/moulti-functions.bash).
+In real life, it makes sense to heavily leverage shell functions, such as those available in [moulti-functions.bash](examples/moulti-functions.bash).

 ### Dealing with existing scripts